 In the last few years we’ve witnessed how top brands have begun using branded content as a key part of their content marketing strategy, because so far, it’s the best way to show people what you actually do and who you are, as a brand.

 But what if we took branded content to the next level?
 What do you mean, exactly?
 You may ask.
-Well, remember that post that went viral a few years ago about the abstract paintings that where transformed into ‘real’ models?
+Well, remember that post that went viral a few years ago about the abstract paintings that were transformed into ‘real’ models?
 How about we do the same thing, but with brands’ logos?
 For example, Ferrari is a horse.
-I borrowed a picture of a real life horse and turned it onto an ad with a slogan, and all.
+I borrowed a picture of a real-life horse and turned it into an ad with a slogan, and all.
 I wasn’t sure where this would lead me.
 ‘At least it will be amusing’ I thought, but then I realised of how great of an opportunity this would be to explain how marketers can get inspiration from everything that’s surrounding them and use it on their marketing campaigns.